JuliaDynamics/DrWatson.jl/docs/src/index.md

 <iframe width="560" height="400" src="https://www.youtube-nocookie.com/embed/jKATlEAu8eE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ```

-To install, simply type `] add DrWatson` in your Julia session.
 DrWatson is part of [JuliaDynamics](https://juliadynamics.github.io/JuliaDynamics/), check out our [website](https://juliadynamics.github.io/JuliaDynamics/) for more cool stuff!

 !!! note "Star us on GitHub!"
     If you like DrWatson the please consider starring the [GitHub repository](https://github.com/JuliaDynamics/DrWatson.jl).
 This gives as an accurate lower bound of the number of people the software has helped!

+## Installing and Updating
+To install or update DrWatson, simply type `] add DrWatson` or `] up DrWatson`, respectively, in your Julia session.

+!!! note "Update messages"
+    Upon update DrWatson will display a message highlighting any major changes.
+To disable these messages set the environment variable `DRWATSON_UPDATE_MSG` to `0` prior to `using DrWatson`.

 ## Rationale
 Have you thought things like: